datamade/just-spaces/README.md

     cp just-spaces/local_settings.example.py just-spaces/local_settings.py
     ```

-5. We use the [Parcel bundler](https://parceljs.org/) via Node.js to compile frontend
-   JavaScript to syntax that is cross-browser compatible.
-In order to avoid requiring
-   a local Node.js installation, the JavaScript dev environment is containerized
-   with Docker and Docker Compose.
-Use the `build` command to build the frontend
-   dev environment container, a build process that will install NPM dependencies
-   for the frontend:
+5. Create the database:

     ```bash
-    docker-compose build
-    ```

-6. Create the database:

-    ```bash
     createdb just-spaces
     ```

-7. Run migrations:
+6. Run migrations:

     ```bash
     python manage.py migrate
     ```

-8. Make a superuser for so that you can access the admin interface:
+7. Make a superuser for so that you can access the admin interface:

     ```bash
      python manage.py createsuperuser